Aria-wlj/Cloud-Certs/CLFC02/CLFC02.md

 is a tool that lets you **visualize**, understanlid, and manage your AWS costs and usage over time.

-includes a default report of the costs and usage for your top five cost-accruing AWS services
+- includes a default report of the costs and usage for your top five cost-accruing AWS services

-**forecast future costs** and usage based on past consumption.
+- **forecast future costs** and usage based on past consumption.
+- has rightsizing recommendations feature to identify cost-saving opportunities by downsizing or terminating instances in Amazon Elastic Compute Cloud (Amazon EC2).

 #### AWS Cost and Usage Reports